 In November 2013, Japan announced a new pledge to reduce emissions by 3.8% below fiscal year 2005 levels by 2020.
-This pledge will result in an emission level of 1,306 MtCO2e in 2020, which is equivalent to 3.1% above 1990 levels (MOE 2013).
+This pledge will result in an emissions level of 1,299 MtCO2e in 2020, which is equivalent to 5.2% above 1990 levels (MOE 2013).

-For their original Copenhagen pledge, Japan communicated a target of a 25% emission reduction by 2020 compared with 1990 levels, which was premised on the establishment of a fair and effective international framework in which all major economies participate and on agreement by those economies on ambitious targets.
+For their original Copenhagen pledge, Japan communicated a target of a 25% emissions reduction in 2020 below 1990 levels.
+This target was conditional on the establishment of a fair and effective international framework, in which all major economies participate, and on agreement by those economies on ambitious targets.

-Japan's Kyoto target (2008-2012) is -6% relative to base year (1990) emission levels.
+Japan's Kyoto target (2008-2012) was at -6% relative to base year (1990) emission levels.

-Climate Action Tracker Policy Brief (November, 2013) Japan: From frontrunner to laggard,
+Climate Action Tracker Policy Brief (November, 2013).
+Japan: From frontrunner to laggard.

 CRF (2013).
 UNFCCC AWG-KP Submissions 2013.
 Common Reporting Format.